SmarterApp/TDS_TestDeliverySystemAdministrationTool/README.md

 * `datasource.maxConnectionAge=0`  - Seconds, effectively a time to live.
 A Connection older than maxConnectionAge will be destroyed and purged from the pool.
 This differs from maxIdleTime in that it refers to absolute age.
 Even a Connection which has not had much idle time will be purged from the pool if it exceeds maxConnectionAge.
 Zero means no maximum absolute age is enforced.
 * `datasource.acquireRetryAttempts=5`  - Defines how many times datasource will try to acquire a new Connection from the database before giving up.
 If this value is less than or equal to zero, datasource will keep trying to fetch a Connection indefinitely.
 * `datasource.idleConnectionTestPeriod=14400`  - If this is a number greater than 0, Datasource will test all idle, pooled but unchecked-out connections, every this number of seconds.
-* `datasource.testConnectionOnCheckout=false`  - If true, an operation will be performed at every connection checkout to verify that the connection is valid.
-* `datasource.testConnectionOnCheckin=false`  -  If true, an operation will be performed asynchronously at every connection checkin to verify that the connection is valid.

 #### MNA properties